Anti-tobacco movement in Nazi Germany: Research

 Research on tobacco's effects on population health were more advanced in Germany than in any other nation by the time the Nazis came to power.
-While a link between smoking and cancers had been observed as early as the 1700s, the first good statistical evidence that linked smoking to lung cancer and other illnesses was published in Germany and eastern Europe before the Nazi takeover (though some say that the link between lung cancer and tobacco was first proven in Nazi Germany).
+While a link between smoking and cancers had been observed as early as the 1700s, the first good statistical evidence that linked smoking to lung cancer and other illnesses was published in Germany and eastern Europe before the Nazi takeover (though some sources claim that the link between lung cancer and tobacco was first proven in Nazi Germany).
 Physicians were also aware that smoking was responsible for cardiac diseases, which were considered to be the most serious disease resulting from smoking.
 Use of nicotine was sometimes considered to be responsible for increased reports of myocardial infarction in the country.
 In the later years of World War II, researchers considered nicotine a factor behind the coronary heart failures suffered by a significant number of military personnel in the Eastern Front.
 A pathologist of the Heer examined thirty-two young soldiers who had died from myocardial infarction at the front, and documented in a 1944 report that all of them were "enthusiastic smokers".
 He cited the opinion of pathologist Franz Buchner that cigarettes are "a coronary poison of the first order".

 The term "passive smoking" ("Passivrauchen") was coined in Nazi Germany, by Fritz Lickint, a researcher purged from his public position by the Nazis in 1934 for political reasons.
 While in private practice, Lickint continued his research.
 In 1935 he published Der Bronchialkrebs der Raucher ("Bronchial cancer in smokers"), a follow-up to his 1930 review, Tabak und Tabakrauch als ätiologische Faktoren des Carcinoms ("Tobacco and tobacco smoke as aetiological factors in carcinoma").
 The 1935 review attributed the rapidly-rising rates of cancers of the airway to smoking.
-In 1939 Lickint published Tabak und Organismus ("Tobacco and the body"), a book that ran to over 1200 pages, giving a definitive review of existing research into the physiological effects of tobacco.
+In 1939 Lickint published Tabak und Organismus ("Tobacco and the body"), a book that ran to over 1,200 pages, giving a definitive review of existing research into the physiological effects of tobacco.
 It described smoking as a cause of cancers, cardiovascular diseases, changes in blood composition, lowered fertility, and mutations.
 It described nicotine use as an addiction, likening it to alcoholism and suggesting similar treatments.
 It also suggested anti-smoking public health measures, including measures against passive smoking.
 Lickint was in military service from 1939 to 1945; he survived and continued his research after the war.